mohamjad/tracking/README.md

-# Hospital Asset Tracking System
+Hospital Asset Tracking System

-basically we're building an asset tracking system for Parkwood Institute. they have a bunch of medical equipment that moves around the hospital and they can't find it half the time. so we're gonna fix that.
+this is the repo for asset tracking system for Parkwood Institute. they have medical equipment that moves around the hospital and they can't find it

-## what we're doing
+we are:

-tracking mobile assets like portable medical devices, maintenance equipment, carts etc. that get moved between units. the problem is:
+tracking mobile assets like portable medical devices, maintenance equipment, carts etc. that get moved between units.
-- takes forever to find equipment
+- takes time to find equipment
-- stuff gets lost
 - people waste time looking for things
-- equipment doesn't get used properly
 - higher chance of theft/loss

-## requirements (from the project brief)
+requirements from the project brief

-- tracking methods: RFID, BLE, QR codes, or whatever works
+- tracking methods: RFID, BLE, QR codes etc
-- needs to be easy to use (minimal training)
+- ease of use so no onboarding friction
-- privacy and infection prevention stuff
+- privacy and infection prevention
 - power management (batteries, maintenance, etc)
-- figure out if we should buy something or build it ourselves
+- find out if we should buy something or build it ourselves

-## project structure
+ project structure

 ```
 tracking-a/